kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 This feature will touch multiple components.
 For alpha, unit tests coverage for following packages needs to be added:

 * Scheduler logic will be updated to consider pod-level requests.
 Hence pkg/scheduler will require additional coverage.
-* pkg/kubelet/cm will be updated to set pod-level cgroups using CPU requests and limits, and memory limits.
+* pkg/kubelet/cm will be updated to set pod-level cgroups using CPU requests and limits, memory limits, and swap limits (`memory.swap.max`).
+* pkg/kubelet/kuberuntime will be updated to handle container swap behavior when pod-level resources are specified.
 * pkg/apis/core/validation/types_test.go and pkg/apis/core/validation since new fields are added in PodSpec and also new validation rules are required for the new fields.
 * pkg/kubeapiserver/admission for changes made in the admission logic for LimitRanger and ResourceQuota admission controllers.